sezn/Movies/README.md

 ## 1. Create a new request token
 ## 2. Get the user to authorize the request token
 ## 3. Create a new  session id with the athorized request token

+Automatically or using API this is not possible.
+Each of them will have to create their own account here on the website.